 The International Journal of the Image is peer-reviewed, supported by rigorous processes of criterion-referenced article ranking and qualitative commentary, ensuring that only intellectual work of the greatest substance and highest significance is published.

-The International Journal of the Image encourages the widest range of submissions and aims to foster the highest standards intellectual excellence.
+The International Journal of the Image encourages the widest range of submissions and aims to foster the highest standards of intellectual excellence.

 Publishing in both electronic and print formats, we are committed to expanding the visibility, reach, and impact of research published in The International Journal of the Image.

 Reviewers are selected on the basis of subject matter and disciplinary expertise.
 All review scores are based on clearly articulated criteria, leading to fairer and more precise feedback.